ElggConnect/ElggConnect/README.md

 ```

-You find the built application in the elggconnect/build/distributions/
+You find the built application in the directory elggconnect/build/distributions/

+## Hints

+* If the error "JAVA\_HOME is set to an invalid directory ..." appears, see [docs.oracle.com](http://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/index.html)